Menithal/hifi-ipfs/README.md

 - `new_user` - should point to an interface where the user can generate a new identity.
 The MMP should simply open the browser for the end user and point it to this url.
 - `asset_upload` - Should point to a POST interface which allows MMPs to POST a multipart/form-data file, with a username and token
 - `uploads` - Should point to an interface where the user can check all the links generated under their account that point to the ipfs and manage it there.

+### Enable HTTPS / TSL with the Docker Container

+If you want to make a public gateway, you are doing it at your own risk, but it would always be good to have some transport security.

+You can use certbot + lets encrypt to create a certificate for your dns domain.
+Once it is generated on the same server, it can be found under `/etc/letsencrypt/live/<domain>`.

+Then you can modify the volume to be referred to in the `docker-compose.yml` file, and modify the `nginx/conf.d/nginx.conf` file to suit your needs.

 # License